tyarchy/tylergrefactor/README.md

 ## Usage and Applications
-### Hopefully now the files are more readable and easier to navigate. nothing
+### Hopefully now the files are more readable and easier to navigate.

 <p>&nbsp;</p>